Falsification of history in Azerbaijan: Formation of the image of the "enemy" in Azerbaijan and Armenia

-Sergei Rumyantsev, candidate of sociological sciences, director of the Novator Center for Social Research, notes that the Karabakh war caused a complete break between Armenians and Azerbaijanis.
+The Nagorno-Karabakh Conflict, has exacerbated relations between Armenians and Azerbaijanis.
 In Azerbaijan, this led to the formation of an image of a victim, combined with revanchist aspirations.
 On the other hand, in Armenia, where genocide has become the main factor shaping identity, Azerbaijanis are promoted as de facto Turks.
-As an example, the researcher cites the construction of the image of a "historical enemy" on the basis of a literary work of the Turkic world of the 11th–12th centuries.
+Sergei Rumyantsev, candidate of sociological sciences, director of the Novator Center for Social Research cites the construction of the image of a "historical enemy" on the basis of a literary work of the Turkic world of the 11th–12th centuries.
 "Kitabi Dede Gorgud", which is not only presented as a "historical chronicle of our fatherland", that is, Azerbaijan, aged thirteen centuries, but also the replacement of the Kipchak tribes (which served in the Turkic epic as an authentic image of the "infidels" with whom the Oguzes fought) by the Armenians and Georgians.
-As the author notes, "basically all the appeals to the text of the epic in the textbooks were intended to serve as the basis for the constructed image of the" historical enemy ".
+As the author notes, "basically all the appeals to the text of the epic in the textbooks were intended to serve as the basis for the constructed image of the "historical enemy."
 The events of recent years ... have led to the fact that this "honorable" place was taken first of all by the Armenians".
-Sergei Rumyantsev illustrates this with the example of a school textbook on Azerbaijani history (Ya.
-Mahmudlu, R. Khalilov, S. Agayev.
-Fatherland.
-Textbook for grade V. Third edition.
-Baku, 2003) Since the publication of textbooks is controlled by the state, we are talking, according to Rumyantsev, about the state political order, carried out by historians.
+Sergei Rumyantsev illustrates this with the example of a school textbook published in 2003 on Azerbaijani history.
 According to independent experts in Armenia and Azerbaijan, this policy makes the differences more and more insurmountable every year.
 A generation of young people has grown up, for whom "Armenian" and "Azeri" have become an ideological cliché, an image of an "enemy".